runtime-terr0rs/.github/profile/README.md

 ## Runtime Terr0rs

-We are Runtime Terr0rs, a group of developers studying at the University Of Portsmouth.
+We are Runtime Terr0rs, a group of developers who studied at the University Of Portsmouth.